bioinf/Sibelia/USAGE.md

 section "Circos" visualization").
 While "Circos" is better for publications, "d3" diagram is better for analysis.

 Genomes from the "examples" dir were taken from [5, 6].
-Not that you can specify multiple FASTA files, just separate them with spaces.
+Note that you can specify multiple FASTA files, just separate them with spaces.

 Technical parametes